Learn how to make seed starting containers with recycled materials. Don’t throw away all that “trash.” Use it for easy to make containers.

 Punch holes in the bottoms of the cups.
 Use a screwdriver, nail or awl to punch about three or four holes in the bottom.
-Use a toilet paper roll underneath to give yourself stability while punching the holes.
+If needed, use a toilet paper roll underneath to give yourself stability while punching the holes.

 Put the cups in a tray.
 Fill them with seed starting mix.
-Place your seeds or seedlings in the soil.
+Then, place your seeds or seedlings in the soil.
 If planting seeds, make sure to plant according to the seed package instructions.
 Make sure to water thoroughly.
 If you are germinating seeds in the cups, cover them with plastic wrap or a plastic cover to keep in the heat and moisture.
-If using the cups to transplant seedlings, there’s no need to cover them.
+If you are using the cups to transplant seedlings, there’s no need to cover them.

 I prefer egg cartons made of paper or cardboard, but any kind can be used.
 You can cut off the cover of the egg carton and use it as a tray or fill it with soil for more planting space.

 Punch holes in the bottoms of each slot of the egg carton.

 Fill each cell of the carton with seed starting mix.
 Place your seeds in each slot, and plant according to the package instructions.
 Water thoroughly.
 Cover with plastic wrap until seeds germinate.

 These make for small seed starting containers, so they probably wouldn’t work very well for larger seedlings.
 I would not grow tomatoes, cucumbers or peppers in egg cartons.